Eligibility for the Section 8 / Housing Choice program.Updated June 20, 2017

 The Housing Choice (Section 8) Voucher Program helps lift more than one million people out of poverty.
 Housing vouchers reduce homelessness and alleviate hardship by giving families an opportunity to move to safer, less poor neighborhoods.
 Effects of the program can improve children’s long-term well-being and reduce costs in other public programs by providing educational, developmental and health benefits.

-Vouchers are distributed through a local public housing agency (PHA) based on a family’s total annual income and family size.
+Section 8 vouchers are distributed through a local public housing agency (PHA) based on a family’s total annual income and family size.
 You must also be a U.S. citizens or have eligible immigration status to qualify.

-Steps to Receiving Assistance
+Steps to Receiving Your Section 8 Assistance

 - Family contacts PHA to determine eligibility.